clydin/angular/packages/forms/signals/examples/03-cross-field-validation.md

 ## When to Use

 Use this pattern when the validity of one form field depends on the value of another.
-This is common in registration forms, password change forms, and any form where two fields must be consistent with each other. `validateTree` is the signal-based equivalent of a cross-field validator on a `FormGroup` in `ReactiveFormsModule`.
+This is common in registration forms, password change forms, and any form where two fields must be consistent with each other.
+The recommended approach is to apply a validator to the field where the error should be reported (e.g., `confirmPassword`) and use the `valueOf` function in the validation context to reactively get the value of the other field it depends on (e.g., `password`).

 ## Key Concepts

-- **`validateTree()`:** A function used within a schema to add a validator to a form group or the entire form.
+- **`validate()`:** A function used within a schema to add a validator to a specific field.
+- **`valueOf()`:** A function available in the validation context that allows you to reactively access the value of any other field in the form.
 - **`valid` signal:** A signal on the `FieldState` that is `true` only when the field and all its descendants are valid.
-- **`(ngSubmit)`:** An event binding on a `<form>` element that triggers a method when the form is submitted.

 ## Example Files